httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 variable-length integer encoding from {{Section 16 of QUIC}} and MUST be encoded in the minimum number of bytes necessary.

+### Public Key Encoding {#public-key-encoding}

+Both the "Public Key" field of the TLS key exporter context (see above) and the `a` Parameter (see {{parameter-a}}) carry the same public key.
 The encoding of the public key is determined by the Signature Algorithm in use as follows:

 RSASSA-PSS algorithms: